stallman-j/stallman-j.github.io/about-me.md

 ...

-- Okay, I lied.
-Miriam Bryant is an amazing singer.
+- Except though, Miriam Bryant is an excellent singer.

 ## Chinese